Sant'Agnese fuori le mura: In legend and literature

 The church is the topic of Canadian author and anthropologist Margaret Visser's book The Geometry of Love, published in 2000, which describes it in exhaustive detail and discusses aspects of history, theology, architecture, symbolism and the emotional and aesthetic effects of visiting the church.

-List of Cardinal Priests
+List of cardinal priests

-The Church of S. Agnese fuori le mura was established as a titular church for a Cardinal Priest on 5 October 1654 by Pope Innocent X:
+S. Agnese fuori le mura was established as a titular church for a cardinal priest on 5 October 1654 by Pope Innocent X. The following is a list of cardinal priests: